-I would like to pursue new curricular possibilities, with some conversations having already been initiated about the creation of a minor in creativity and consciousness studies.
-It is hard to believe that it has been 15 years since the BFA in Jazz and Contemplative Studies degree was instituted in the U-M School of Music, Theatre & Dance; we are long overdue for a cross-campus counterpart to that innovative program!
+I would like as well to pursue new curricular possibilities, and it is hard to believe that it has been 15 years since the BFA in Jazz and Contemplative Studies degree was instituted in the U-M School of Music, Theatre & Dance.
+We are long overdue for a cross-campus counterpart to that innovative program!

 Professor of Music, U-M School of Music, Theatre & Dance (SMTD), and

 Director, Program in Creativity & Consciousness Studies (PCCS)